LukiSx42/LukiSx42/README.md

-## I'm a beginner dev, still in high school 🤣
+## I'm a beginner dev, still in Uni 🤣
 ### 19 atm

 > 🖥️ I mainly code in **Python3**, **JS**